 The morning of June 12th impacted not only the city of Orlando but the entire world.
 It was a moment where everyone let all hate aside and stood up for love and humanity.
 The City, the Country, and the World were #OrlandoStrong.

-Hispanic Family Counseling, immediately recognized that the City needed our help.
-With certified, culturally competent therapists, the first two weeks we were able to provide:
+Hispanic Family Counseling immediately recognized that the city needed our help.
+With certified, culturally competent therapists, within the first two weeks we were able to provide:

-This translated to 960 hours of community service which impacted 312 people in critical need.
+This translated to 960 hours of community service which impacted 312 people who were in critical need.

-At Hispanic Family Counseling we make sure that the mental health services provided to our Hispanic community are of upmost quality.
-As a result of the bonding created through these interactions, therapists were invited and attended viewings of families who they assisted and have been servicing since the tragedy.
+At Hispanic Family Counseling, we make sure that the mental health services provided to our Hispanic community are of the utmost quality.
+As a result of the bond created through these interactions, therapists were invited and attended viewings of families who they assisted and have been servicing since the tragedy.